-True to its name, this type of underlayment consists of a thin layer of foam that acts as a buffer between the laminate flooring and subfloor.
+True to its name, this type of underlayment for laminate flooring consists of a thin layer of foam that acts as a buffer between the laminate flooring and subfloor.
 This creates a cushion between the floors that minimizes noise while giving the floor a little more flex for those walking on it.
 Foam underlayment does not provide a vapor barrier, so it should not be used for damp areas.
 As such, this type of underlayment is suitable for plywood and oriented strand board (OSB) subfloors.

 Selecting the proper underlayment depends on a variety of factors, including the type of subfloor it will cover.
 The underlayment’s thermal rating, thickness, and sound absorption qualities should also be taken into account.

 The type of subfloor largely dictates what type of underlayment you should use.
-Underlayment used on a concrete floor requires a vapor barrier to prevent moisture from collecting between the subfloor and flooring, which could cause mold growth.
-Also, consider where the flooring will be installed.
+Underlayment used on a concrete subfloor or floor requires a vapor barrier to prevent moisture from collecting between the subfloor and flooring, which could cause mold growth.
+Also, consider where the flooring underlayment will be installed.
 Flooring installed on the upper floor of a home or apartment complex should have underlayment that provides adequate sound buffering to prevent noise from traveling to the floor below.

 Pay attention to the underlayment’s R-value, which measures its ability to insulate.
 The higher the R-value, the better its insulation properties.